OUR RELIGIOUS AND MEDICINAL PLANTS -3

 Would you not give me, Oh product of the forest.

-Long life, fame, splendour, children, cattle and riches,
+Long life, fame, splendour, children, cattle and riches, As also knowledge of God and intellectual wisdom. |

 4